Desert Landscape & Boat Dock Railing Standards

-To register your boat simply, complete a Boat Registration and a Watercraft Indemnification form or call Premier Community Management, attach a photo of your boat, the $20.00 registration fee in the form of check or money order, and mail it to the attention of the Compliance Manager.
+To register your boat simply, complete a Boat Registration and a Watercraft Indemnification form or call Premier Community Management, attach a photo of your boat, the $20.00 registration fee in the form of check or money order, and mail it to the attention of the Ocotillo Admin.
 Soon after, you will receive your official OCA Boat Registration decal in the mail.

 Please remember to have in your possession your Association membership card while boating on any of The Ocotillo Community Association lakes.
 Also, for safety reasons, boating is not permitted on lakes contiguous with the golf course, except during non-golf course hours, which will vary depending on the time of the year.